Professional edition active

 Distal humeral fractures are common among children aged 3 to 11 years.
 The usual injury mechanism is a fall on an outstretched arm with the elbow extended or direct force, often causing posterior displacement or angulation.

 The brachial artery or median or radial nerve may be damaged, particularly when the fracture is posteriorly displaced or angulated.
-Neurovascular injury sometimes leads to compartment syndrome of the forearm, which can cause Volkmann ischemic contracture (a flexion contracture at the wrist resulting in a clawlike hand deformity).
+Neurovascular injury sometimes leads to compartment syndrome of the forearm, which can cause Volkmann ischemic contracture (a flexion contracture at the wrist resulting in a clawlike hand deformity because of ischemia to the forearm).
 Fractures are usually intra-articular, causing hemarthrosis.

 Symptoms and Signs of Distal Humeral Fractures